Law Firm Pro Bono Program Resources

 Large law firms have often shied away from pro bono work around reproductive rights.
 However, as a result of the leaked draft Supreme Court opinion in Dobbs, the Bar Association of San Francisco and the San Francisco City Attorney’s Office announced the creation of the Legal Alliance for Reproductive Rights.

-As of June 24, 2022, twenty-three firms have joined the alliance to provide access to legal aid to those seeking abortions and to medical providers needed legal advice.
-For additional information — and a list of firms, see the links below.
+As of February 2024, 70+ firms have joined the alliance to provide access to legal aid to those seeking abortions and to medical providers needed legal advice.